-Tip : How to strum with a pick - A good practice is to listen to your favorite songs, try and understand the relationship of the lyrics along with the music, try and analyse why a particular verse fits so naturally and beautifully along with the music of the song.
+Tip : LEARN GUITAR DVD - A good practice is to listen to your favorite songs, try and understand the relationship of the lyrics along with the music, try and analyse why a particular verse fits so naturally and beautifully along with the music of the song.
 This will strengthen your ability to understand how particular words are used in order to create a natural high or low.

 2. Expressing Feelings In Words Spontaneously: A great thing that can help improve lyrics writing is the practice to express your feelings spontaneously, whenever you are feeling happy, sad, lonely, loved etc., whatever be the feeling, just write it down on a piece of paper, without caring for anybody's approval.
 Share what you have written with your near and dear ones and ask them for an honest opinion, be ready to face criticism and improve upon the negatives if any.